A Self-Publisher's Guide to Formatting

 Calibre is a free program that looks like it’s from 1996, but it does what it needs to do.

 (You have to download it from their website.
 If you’re having an issue installing it, as I did, there is a workaround using WinRar you can find in their FAQ.
-If you don’t know what WinRar is, I recommend just paying someone to convert for you.)
+If you don’t know what WinRar is, I recommend paying someone like Rising Action to convert for you.)

 It’s quite easy once you get the program on your PC.
 I’ve included screenshots because I’m nice.